 USA Taekwondo (USAT), the official National Governing Body for Taekwondo in the USA as recognized by the Unites States Olympic Committee.
-You should check if the club you are inquiring about is a member of USAT and if their instructors have completed their background checks, as there are many sexual predators/abusers in the martial arts scene.
+You should check if the club is affiliated and that instructors have completed their background checks, as there are many sexual predators/abusers in the martial arts scene.

 2. Research instructors/owners on the internet

 If your instructor advertises he is a multiple world champion and has produced multiple world champions,

 99.9 % of the time he/she is a fraud.
 There are certain events organized by promoters with the name World Championships attached to it, such as the USA World Championship.
 Off course they are not a real World Championships, as they are mostly one day tournaments with no previous qualifications necessary to enter and 99% are USA competitors.
 Fraudulent promoters are trying to attract more competitors that way and fraudulent martial arts studio owners are happy to support them and sometimes even receive their high black belt degrees from the same promoters as a thank you.

 The real Taekwondo World Championship is held every two years and has only been held in the USA two times, 1977 in Chicago and 1993 in New York.
 Only the National team member of each country in each weight category is eligible to compete at the real Taekwondo World Championship.